Electronic Remittance Information

 A key step toward modernizing business-to-business (B2B) payments involves achieving widespread adoption for businesses to exchange electronic remittance (e-remittance) information – or details about a payment – with each other.
 This is a challenge as remittance information is often sent in an unstructured format and is detached from the delivery of the payment.

-The Federal Reserve is collaborating with the industry, including the Business Payments Coalition (BPC) (Off-site), to reach widespread adoption of the electronic exchange of remittance information between businesses.
+The Federal Reserve has collaborated with the industry, including the Business Payments Coalition (BPC), to enable the widespread exchange of e-remittance information between businesses.

 An image of a digital network emerges on a mobile phone